winex01/backpack-filter/readme.md

                 1 => 'Connected',
                 2 => 'Disconnected'
             ],
-            // just like backpack field use wrapper ]);
+            'wrapper' => [
+                'class' => 'form-group col-md-6'
+            ]
+        ]);

+        //
         $this->crud->field([
             'name' => 'date_range',
             'label' => __('Date Range'),
             'type' => 'date_range',
-        ]);
+            // although this is a custom field, you can still use the wrapper and attribute here ]);
     }
 ```